Frequently Asked Questions

 Applying for Kirkstall Art Trail

-The criteria is roughly outlined below:
+The criteria are roughly outlined below:

-► Based in West Leeds and the surrounding areas
+• based in West Leeds and the surrounding areas

-► Individual artists, crafters, and/ or designers
+• individual artists, crafters, or designers

-► Creative organisations and/ or collectives
+• creative organisations or collectives

-If you’re not sure about submitting an application, or need help with the form, please get in touch with Kirkstall Art Trail.
-You can do this either by using the Contact form, or by emailing directly: info@kirkstallarttrail.co.uk.
+If you are unsure about applying or need help with the form, please get in touch with Kirkstall Art Trail.
+You can do this either by using the contact form or by emailing directly at info@kirkstallarttrail.co.uk.
+You can apply through CuratorSpace.

 The following is an overview:

-► You can submit up to five examples of your work.
+• You can submit up to five examples of your work.

-► You do not have to provided your own venue, but do let us know if you are.
+• You do not have to provided your own venue, but do let us know if you are.
 Whether you will be using your own premises, or pairing up with one provided by friends or family.

-► Your social media and website, if you have them
+• Your social media and website, if you have them.

 Please note that this is a family friendly event and so keep this in mind when choosing work you wish to show.